Bishop Aldhelm's CE

 Bishop Aldhelm’s Pre-School is very much a part of the school and we will be spending time in the school library, hall and range of outside areas including the SSSI.
 We will also be spending time in the Reception classes to get to know the teachers and classrooms.
 This really helps with transition when the children go to school.

 Children who attend our Pre-School wear uniform.
-This consists of the school's red sweatshirt with a logo, red polo shirt and grey or black jogging bottoms or leggings.
+This consists of the school's red sweatshirt (logo optional), red polo shirt and grey or black jogging bottoms or leggings.

 Children can wear any appropriate footwear to Pre-School (shoes, trainers, plimsolls) as long as they have a velcro fastening so that they can be taken off and put back on independently.
 They will also need a pair of wellies, hat and gloves in the winter and sun hat in the summer.
 All clothing needs to be carefully labelled.